Antibiotics for treating scrub typhus

 We are uncertain whether doxycycline compared to tetracycline affects treatment failure, as the certainty of the evidence is very low.
-Studies looked at resolution of fever within five days.
+Studies looked at a resolution of fever within five days.
 Doxycycline compared to tetracycline may make little or no difference in the proportion of patients with resolution of fever within 48 hours and in time to defervescence.
 Studies did not formally report serious adverse events.

 We are uncertain whether macrolides compared to doxycycline affect treatment failure, resolution of fever within five days, time to defervescence, or serious adverse events, as the certainty of the evidence is very low.
 Macrolides compared to doxycycline may make little or no difference in the proportion of patients with resolution of fever within five days.

-We are uncertain whether rifampicin compared to doxycycline affects treatment failure, proportion of patients with resolution of fever within 48 hours, or time to defervescence, as the certainty of evidence is very low.
+We are uncertain whether rifampicin compared to doxycycline affects treatment failure, the proportion of patients with resolution of fever within 48 hours, or time to defervescence, as the certainty of evidence, is very low.
 The single study that performed this comparison did not look at resolution of fever within five days and did not formally report serious adverse events.